K-arch27/pinebtrfs/README.md

 Test it out

-You can run phone.sh on the phone itself after booting to automatically install and configure snapper for you
+You can now run phone.sh on the phone itself after booting to automatically install and configure snapper for you